Loss of Wealth in Widowhood

 Just like with acting or reading, the more familiar you are with a subject, the more comfortable you will be and the more realistic things will sound.
 You don’t want to get too emotional, but you don’t want to be a robot, either.

-2. Be Natural and Talk in a Comfortable Setting
+2. Talk in a Comfortable Setting

 It’s a great ice-breaker that provides a segue into deeper conversations: